llwyd/llwyd.github.io/_posts/2023-03-25-alsa-playback-1.markdown

 {% endhighlight %}

 ![resonator](/assets/resonator.png)
-*Figure 1 - Modelling of a sinewave resonator in Python*
+*Figure 1 - Modelling of a sine-wave resonator in Python*

 In order to use this technique for real time audio generation we need to rewrite this in C. First I defined a structure that represents a resonator: